jll63/refraction-article/README.md

 ```

 This doesn't work because a string mixin can only be used to create expressions
-or statement lists.
+or statements.

-The solution is thus to simply extend the mixin untill it encompasses the
+The solution is thus to simply expand the mixin to  encompass the
 entire function definition.
 The token-quote operator `q{}` is very handy for
 this: